aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Function `generate_mint_ref`

-Creates a mint ref that can be used to mint fungible assets from the given fungible object's constructor ref.
-This can only be called at object creation time as constructor_ref is only available then.
+Creates a mint ref that can be used to mint fungible assets from the given fungible object&apos;s constructor ref.<br/> This can only be called at object creation time as constructor_ref is only available then.

 <pre><code>public fun generate_mint_ref(constructor_ref: &amp;object::ConstructorRef): fungible_asset::MintRef<br/></code></pre>